 The funding rounds scaled in parallel.
 Anysphere raised approximately $900 million at a reported $9.9 billion valuation in June 2025 (led by Thrive Capital, with Andreessen Horowitz, Accel, and DST Global participating), then closed a $2.3 billion Series D in November 2025 at a reported $29.3 billion, co-led by Accel and Coatue Management, with strategic investments from Google and Nvidia (CNBC.
 “AI Startup Cursor Raises $2.3 Billion Funding Round at $29.3 Billion Valuation.”
 November 2025).
 Total funding stands at approximately $3.4 billion as of early 2026, according to public reports.
 As of April 2026, the company is in advanced talks for an additional $2 billion raise at a $50 billion pre-money valuation, with Andreessen Horowitz and Thrive among the returning investors (TechCrunch.
 April 2026).

-Large corporate buyers now account for approximately 60% of revenue, a significant shift from the company’s earlier reliance on individual developer subscriptions, according to Sacra.
+Large corporate buyers now account for approximately 75% of revenue as of mid-2026, up from roughly 60% in early 2026 — a significant shift from the company’s earlier reliance on individual developer subscriptions (Dealroom.co, June 2026; Sacra).
+[Updated June 2026]

 The Product Strategy Behind the Numbers